asiniy/ecto_materialized_path/README.md

 #### make_child_of/2

-Takes a schema (or changeset) and parent schema; returns changeset with correct path.
+Takes a struct (or changeset) and parent struct; returns changeset with correct path.

 ``` elixir
 comment = %Comment{ id: 17, path: [] } # or comment |> Ecto.Changeset.change(%{})